 The goal of this conference is for faculty and students, at Gallatin and NYU, to engage with this new work.
 Those of us in the humanities, social sciences, arts, and community activism study human motivation, creativity, agency, and ways of living.
 How can we use that study to imagine the transformations and losses of climate change?
 How can we make concrete the challenges that humans will face in the next century?
 How can we grapple with the ethical issues presented by a problem whose most intense effects will be experienced by populations other than those most responsible for planetary warming?
 How can we inspire people in the present to create a different future, to slow warming, or to mitigate its effects?

-Climate Change Across Borders: Global Effects Rosalind Fredericks, Ritty Lukose, and Jacob Remes (Gallatin); Jerome Whitington (Department of Anthropology, CAS); Alison Heslin (International Institute of Applied Systems Analysis; formerly a member of the Gallatin faculty) Panel Chair:Millery Polyné (Gallatin)
+Climate Change Across Borders: Global Effects Rosalind Fredericks, Ritty Lukose, Jacob Remes, and Alejandro Velasco; Jerome Whitington (Department of Anthropology, NYU); Alison Heslin (International Institute of Applied Systems Analysis) Panel Chair:Millery Polyné

 Climate and the Imagination

 Anne DeWitt, Sara Murphy, Bella Mirabella;Greg Vargo (Gallatin and Department of English, NYU); Una Chadhuri (Department of English, NYU), Karl Appuhn (Department of History, NYU) Panel Chair:Matthew Stanley

 12:45–1:45 pm Break for Lunch

 Global Design: The Problem of Scale Louise Harpman, Mitch Joachim, Peder Anker, Eugenia Kisin Panel Chair:Meleko Mokgosi